 An unlocked phone can be an easy target for someone that’s looking to pick up some of your information.

-One of the easiest ways to stop that is to lock your screen using a passcode, pattern or your fingerprint.
+The easiest ways to stop that is to lock your screen using a passcode, pattern or your fingerprint.
 And, if you’re dreading the thought of having another passcode to try and remember, don’t sweat it.
 With some of the newer handsets like the iPhone XS, you can use Face ID (facial recognition) to unlock it.
 Or, if the new Samsung Galaxy S10 is more your bag, you can use their innovative, Ultrasonic Fingerprint scanner instead.
 It uses ultrasonic waves to map your fingerprint and anti-spoofing tech to sniff out any fake fingerprints.
 Clever, huh?

 Get yourself a phone case